flexkube/libflexkube/README.md

 - showing diff to the user (planning what will be done)
 - removal of config files, created data and containers
 - automatic shutdown/start of bootstrap control plane
-- taints and tolerations for control plane
-- role labels for kubelets

 ## Testing